kx0101/markdown-editor/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open your preferred IDE or text editor and navigate to the cloned repository.
-3. Open the Markdown file that you want to edit.
+2. Open your preferred IDE or text editor and open the Markdown file that you want to edit.
-4. In your terminal, navigate to the root directory of the cloned repository and run the command `cargo run <file.md>` where `<file.md>` is the name of the Markdown file you want to edit.
+3. In your terminal, navigate to the root directory of the cloned repository and run the command `cargo run <file.md>` where `<file.md>` is the name of the Markdown file you want to edit.

 ## What's happening exactly